Skip to main content

 openclaw config set agents.defaults.model.primary "anthropic/claude-sonnet-4-6"

-Step 8: Set Up the Gateway as a System Service
+Step 9: Install the Gateway as a System Service

 openclaw gateway install --force --token YOUR_HOOKS_TOKEN